zachhannum/the-dark-between/src/pages/Enzo Quint.md

 	- Given to the [[Saetorim Institute]]

 #### The First Tape
 In the [[The First Tinwheel|first tape]] Quint records regarding his rearch into the Dark, he discusses some interesting research he found regarding ancient religions in Aljieudum.
 He mentions one by name, [[The Church of Aphothis]], and how their beliefs did not seem to align with the proto-Argent system that was developing around the same time.
-They seem to have been involved with some sort of human sacrifices, with a particular focus on severring the thread of the victims.
+They seem to have been involved with some sort of human sacrifices, with a particular focus on severing the thread of the victims.
 In this tape, he sounds particularly disgusted by it, but fascinated.

 #### The Second Tape
 The [[The Second Tinwheel|second tinwheel]] Quint records takes place in the ruins of [[Mehnateruna]], the ancient city in which [[The Church of Aphothis]] resided.
 Enzo states that it was very difficult to obtain any information on the city or its whereabouts.
 He, along with a small team, have excavated the remains of the Spirit Sanctum in which the Church enacted its rituals.
 He mentions in the tape that this place is where [[Rikkart Lauten]] and a number of other students were led to, where Rikkart’s thread was severed in an accidental ritual.
 Enzo states that the Lauten family has refused to speak with him on the matter.
 He also suspects that the Family is responsible for the lack of information about the city.